satorusasozaki/YelpClient/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Data persistence
+Passing objects with delegate or closure is not really efficient.
+Why don't we use UserDefault or something to store data in server-like objects and retrieve it?
+When to use delegate and closure?

-2. Cell Configuration in code for Static Table View
+2. Cell Configuration in code for Static Table View Having as many outlet as static cells does not look cool.
+Anyways to do it cooler?
+Maybe dynamic table view?
+But that way you cannot have grouped cells.

 ## Video Walkthrough